This document is also available in this non-normative format: diff to previous version

 a new JSON object containing a single key-value pair

-and the value is the result of
+where the key is @id and the value is the result of

 using the IRI Expansion algorithm, passing